nvim-lualine/lualine.nvim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Resuest
 about: Request a feature for lualine
-title: 'Feature: '
+title: 'Feat: '
-labels: mew feature
+labels: new feature

 ---